 Some of the eCommerce personalization tools are able to track the users on multiple platforms – both on your online store and on other digital channels.
 If you choose an AI powered eCommerce personalization tool that also acts as a marketing personalization software, you’ll have the chance to remarket your items to your visitors who have left your website without making a purchase.
 So in this case, your ads will display personalized product recommendations that are more likely to convert when compared with a standard product ad.

 - Easy setup and management

 Always look for an AI powered eCommerce personalization software which is simple to install and easy to manage.
 Perzonalization’s AI-powered tools can be installed with a few clicks and are super easy to operate and manage.
 This saves valuable time so that you can be set to offer excellent customer experience in a jiffy.

-Again, AI powered eCommerce personalization allows you to interact with your customers in a much more ‘real’ manner.
+Again, an AI powered eCommerce personalization software allows you to interact with your customers in a much more ‘real’ manner.
 And it’s not just all big talk; there is clear statistics to show that every online retailer now needs to up their AI game in order to sustain the business.
 According to The Boston Consulting Group, retailers who have already adopted AI have seen their revenues go up by 6-10%.
 It’s predicted that by 2035, AI could be responsible for increasing profitability by 59% in wholesale and retail.

 What are you waiting for?